 Collect lavender seeds from your garden is fun, and you can share them with friends.
-Below I will show you exactly when and how to harvest lavender seeds, and also how to store the seeds for planting next year.
+Below I will show you exactly when and how to harvest lavender seeds, and also how to save them for planting next year.

 Not only does it look gorgeous in the garden, it attracts tons of bees too.
 It also smells amazing, and can be used for so many things!

 I love saving seeds from my garden so I can grow more of my favorites, or share them with friends.
 Harvesting lavender seeds is easy, and doesn’t take much time at all.

 Harvesting Lavender Seeds